sgmurphy/wordpress-plugins/cost-calculator-builder/readme.txt

 Demo sample XML file included in plugin archive.

 == Changelog ==

+= 3.2.16 =
+- Enhancement: Added a tooltip for long text and long ID in Conditions (Pro).
+- Enhancement: Product names in WooCheckout are shortened with the addition of a tooltip  (Pro).
+- Enhancement: On the Confirmation page, the page name is shortened with the addition of a tooltip (Pro).
+- Enhancement: The calculator name was shortened with the addition of a tooltip in the Calculator field in WooProduct  (Pro).
+- Enhancement: In WooProduct, the Product category is shortened without adding a tooltip (Pro).
+- Fix: When you change the color in the Color picker, the color settings menu in Appearance is shown incorrectly.
+- Fix: In the items in the Settings tab, the styles in the "Add a measuring unit" setting do not work.

 = 3.2.15 =
 - Enhancement: Added a setting to calculate the values of the hidden fields by default.